Post quench entropy growth in a chiral clock model

 The saturation of the initial mechanism of entanglement growth at a time $\ell/2v_g$ (where the maximal group velocity $v_g$ is $\sim2f$) as well as further growth of entanglement can be seen in Fig \ref{fig:NC_Entropy}a.
 Approach to $\ln 3$ is, unfortunately, not verifiable within the timescales of the simulations.
 As expected, entanglement growth is strongly suppressed even in the presence of a small longitudinal field (Fig \ref{fig:NC_Entropy}b).

-In contrast, entropy after a quench from an initial system prepared in one of the three fully ordered parity eigenstates starts from $\ln 3$ and increases with time as flipped spin domain states are populated, until it saturates at the time $t=\ell/2v_g$.
+In contrast, entropy after a quench from an initial system prepared in one of the three fully ordered parity eigenstates starts from $\ln 3$ and increases with time linearly until the entropy saturates at the time $t=\ell/2v_g$.
 The above mentioned process which converts the population of $|...11111...\rangle_A$ into the oppositely ordered state in $A$ is compensated by the reverse process resulting in no growth of entanglement after a time $t=\ell/2v_g$.
-This can be seen in simulations of the entropy growth after quench from the intial state $|...11...\rangle+|...\omega\omega...\rangle+|...\bar{\omega}\bar{\omega}\bar{\omega}...\rangle$, presented in Fig \ref{fig:NC_Entropy}c.
+This can be seen in simulations of the entropy growth after quench from the initial state $|...11...\rangle+|...\omega\omega...\rangle+|...\bar{\omega}\bar{\omega}\bar{\omega}...\rangle$, presented in Fig \ref{fig:NC_Entropy}c.

 For a subsystem located in the bulk, the entanglement growth occurs due to all domain walls that cross either one of the two boundaries of the subsystem.
-A subsystem located at the edge of a system (Fig \ref{fig:bulkOrBoundary}) on the other hand shows entanglement growth at half the rate as domain walls cross only on one boundary.
-The saturation of this entropy growth occurs at a time when a domain wall pair nucleated inside the subsystem exits the subsystem.
+A subsystem located at the boundary of a system (Fig \ref{fig:bulkOrBoundary}) on the other hand shows entanglement growth at half the rate as domain walls cross only one boundary.
+The saturation of this entropy growth occurs at a time when a domain wall pair nucleated at the boundary of the system exits the subsystem.
 This happens at the time $t=\ell/v_g$ when the domain wall pairs nucleated at the edge of the system at $t\sim0$ reach the inner boundary of the subsystem.
 Fig \ref{fig:NC_Entropy}d shows the entropy growth in a subsystem near the boundary for the same quench as in Fig. \ref{fig:NC_Entropy}a.
-As advertised, the entanglement growth rate at the boundary (Fig \ref{fig:NC_Entropy}d) is half that of in the bulk (Fig \ref{fig:NC_Entropy}a) and saturates at twice the time.
+As expected, the entanglement growth rate at the boundary (Fig \ref{fig:NC_Entropy}d) is half of that in the bulk (Fig \ref{fig:NC_Entropy}a) and saturates in twice the time.
 Similar results hold in the case of parity eigenstate (Fig \ref{fig:NC_Entropy}f).